jeffreycoe/aws_cloudformation_helper/README.md

 ## Usage

+Install this gem into your Lambda environment using bundle install or by bundling this gem in a Lambda layer.

-Add this code block to the main AWS Lambda function for the custom resource to get started:
+Once the Ruby gem is installed, use the code template below for the main Lambda function to begin:
 ```ruby
 require 'aws_cloudformation_helper'